lrjsec/lrjsec.github.io/_posts/2025-02-28-SilverPlatter.md

 └─$ cewl 10.10.199.249 > silverpass.txt
 ```

 A lot of you are familiar with burp suite, but 99% of you (like me) do not have the pro version, so we are limited in speed.
 If you have not checked out [Caido](https://caido.io/) I highly recommend it.
 It's slick and best of all it won't limit you!
-And did I mention free?
+And did I mention **free**?

 Let's intercept some traffic and try brute forcing with our new list!
 Go ahead and turn it on and type in a random password with the username we found.